Siba182/Python-Course/README.md

 - sequence of data
 - a byte object that is 4 bytes long is byte(4)
 - Each bytes has 8 bits
 - byte objects start with a b

+4. BASIC DATA STRUCTURE